opensubsonic/open-subsonic-api/content/en/docs/Responses/playlist.md

 When `readonly` is true, clients should hide or disable UI actions that modify the playlist.
 This is useful for server-generated playlists like smart playlists, recommendations, or curated system lists.
 The value should reflect the current authenticated user's access level.
 When omitted, clients should assume the playlist is editable (`false`).

 The `validUntil` field indicates how long the playlist contents can be treated as fresh, inspired by HTTP caching semantics.
 Clients may use this to determine when to refresh the playlist data.
+An empty or absent value indicates no caching guarantee; clients should refresh the playlist data on each access.
 {{< /alert >}}